Linoleum: Use

-The heavier gauges of linoleum are known as “battleship linoleum”, and are mainly used in high-traffic situations like offices and public buildings.
+Between the time of its invention in 1860 and its being largely superseded by other hard floor coverings in the 1950s, linoleum was considered to be an excellent, inexpensive material for high-use areas.
+In the late nineteenth and early twentieth centuries, it was favored in hallways and passages, and as a surround for carpet squares.
+However, most people associate linoleum with its common twentieth century use on kitchen floors.
+Its water resistance enabled easy maintenance of sanitary conditions.
+Furthermore, the oxidization process of linseed used in the fabrication of Linoleum creates a Lynoxin binder which is naturally bactericidal.
+This creates a natural defense against harmful germs which is why Linoleum flooring is a popular choice in high bacterial areas such as schools, hospitals, kitchens and day cares.The heavier gauges of linoleum are known as "battleship linoleum", and are mainly used in high-traffic situations like offices and public buildings.
 It was originally manufactured to meet the specifications of the U.S. Navy for warship deck covering on enclosed decks instead of wood, hence the name.
 Most U.S. Navy warships removed their linoleum deck coverings following the attack on Pearl Harbor, as they were considered too flammable.
-(Use of linoleum persisted in U.S. Navy submarines.)
-Royal Navy warships used the similar product “Corticine”.
+Use of linoleum persisted in U.S. Navy submarines.)
+Royal Navy warships used the similar product "Corticine".

+Printmaking

 Early in the twentieth century, a group of Dresden artists used easy-to-cut linoleum instead of wood for printmaking, creating the linocut printmaking technique – similar to woodcuts.
 Prominent artists who created linocut prints included Picasso and Henri Matisse.

-Present day

-Linoleum has largely been replaced as a floor covering by the synthetic plastic polyvinyl chloride (PVC), which is often colloquially but incorrectly called linoleum or lino.
-PVC has similar flexibility and durability to linoleum but creates microplastics as it breaks down.
-The fire-retardant properties of PVC are due to chlorine-containing combustion products, some of which are highly toxic, such as dioxin.

-Linoleum is still used in art for linocut prints.
-Linoleum is also now considered an environmentally friendly alternative to PVC as it is a rapidly-renewable, natural biodegradable material.
+21st-century linocut artists include Angela Harding.